es-progress/shell/docs/lib/github.md

 ## ghub-foreach-topic

-Run `gh` command for each repository of user, filtered by topic.
+Run a `gh` command for each repository of a user, filtered by topic.
 Useful to run any other function in this category for each repo.
 E.g. Sync labels from master repo: `ghub-foreach-topic OWNER TOPIC ghub-sync-labels TEMPLATE`.